ben-my-to/portme/content/posts/mpitree-project.md

 ## Methodology

-Most well-known algorithms _(such as the ID3 or CART)_ for learning a decision tree requires a _greedy_ search across all features.
-Unfortunately, the problem of finding the best sequence of splitting rules is an __NP-Complete__.
+Most well-known algorithms _(such as the ID3 or CART)_ for learning a decision tree require a _greedy_ search across all features.
+Unfortunately, the problem of finding the best sequence of splitting rules is __NP-Complete__.
 We propose a __Parallel Decision Tree__, a distributed decision tree algorithm using MPI _(Message Passing Interface)_.

 The Parallel Decision Tree algorithm aims to reduce the time taken by a _greedy_  search across all features through [_data parallelism_](https://en.wikipedia.org/wiki/Data_parallelism).
 It schedules processors to a number of sub-communicators in a _cyclic distribution_[^3], roughly evenly across levels of a split feature.
 Processors in each sub-communicator concurrently participate in calculating the split feature and await completion at their parent communicator for all other processors in that communicator.
 Let $k$ be the total number of processors and $n$ be the number of levels, where $k,n\in\mathbb{N}$ such that $k\ge n\ge 2$.
 Then, a sub-communicator $m$ contains at most $\lceil k/n \rceil$ processors, and at least $[1\ldots n)$ processors.
 Each process's identifier $p_{i\in[k]}$ is then assigned to the sub-communicator $m = i\bmod n$ and receives a unique identifier in that group $p_i = \lfloor i/n \rfloor$.